List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 Emerald Lake [Cars ##244, 254, 501] was named for the blue and green light from the surrounding trees that is reflected by the lake's marl bed.
 Lake located at Klondike Highway kilometer 117.6.

-Fairweather Lake [Cars ##278, 356] is a Yukon Lake, which looks like it was so named because fair weather usually occurs at this lake.
-If so, this phenomenon is attributable to the polar easterlies' prevailing at the lake's latitude (63° 13' N).
+Fairweather Lake [Cars ##278, 356] most likely named for the lake at Cape Fairweather, one mile from the Gulf of Alaska and at the foot of Fairweather Glacier.
+The Cape had been named Fairweather by Capt.
+James Cook for the good weather he had encountered there in 1778.
+The glacier and lake subsequently took their names from the cape.
+(There is a less likely Fairweather Lake at a remote location in eastern Yukon.)

 Fantail Lake [Car 2nd 203] was named for the fantail hitch, which is a dogsled hitch in which there is a separate tug line connecting each dog to the sled.
 The dogs are thereby fanned out in front of the sled.
 Also known as a fan hitch.
 The fantail hitch is less common than the gangline (or tandem) hitch, in which a common tug line runs between two tandems of dogs, and each dog is connected to that common tug line.
 The ice on Fantail Lake constituted part of the Fantail Trail, the winter dogsled trail that extended between Log Cabin and Atlin, British Columbia.
 The lake extends from 20 to 29 miles east of Log Cabin, via the trail.

 Finlayson Lake [Car #340] was named for Duncan Finlayson (1796–1862), chief factor of the Hudson's Bay Co.
 Lake located 231 kilometers north of Alaska Highway Kilometer 980, via Campbell Highway.

 Fortymile River [Car #322] was so named because it joins the Yukon River 40 miles below (west-northwest of) Old Fort Reliance.
 Fortymile River located 48 kilometers north of Top of the World Highway Kilometer 59.2, via Clinton Creek Road.

 Fox Lake [Car #390] is presumably named for the red fox, which is found throughout the Yukon.
 Lake received the name Fox by 1940, when a landing field was built near the lake's location, but before a highway was there.
 The lake's previous Southern Tutchone name had been Kwätan'aya Mân [Going-Into-the-Bush Lake].
 The lake now extends between Klondike Highway kilometers 238 and 248.

 Foy [Mile Post 11.4 Station] was named for Hugh Foy (1842-1899), White Pass Superintendent of Construction.

 Frances Lake [Car #364] was named for Lady Frances Simpson (1812–1853), wife of Hudson's Bay Co. governor, George Simpson.
 Lake located 171 kilometers north of Alaska Highway Kilometer 980, via Campbell Highway.

 Fraser [Mile Post 27.7 Station] was named for Duncan C. Fraser (1845-1910), a Member of Parliament from Nova Scotia.
 Fraser also located at Klondike Highway kilometer 36.5.